ubisoft/vrtist/README.md

 # VRtist

+This is an extended version of VRtist by Université de Rennes 1.
+We aim to add animation tools to help creating and edditing animations.

+In this project you will find an animation tool (currently replacing the gun tool in the palette).
+This tool give options to move a character joints and eddit animation curves.
+Currently only characters from Mixamo.com are meant to be imported.

+**Known issues**:
+- If all mixamo characters can be imported with animation, some will not be editable.
+- Some textures might not be identical between runs.

 **Disclaimer**: This project is in alpha state and actively developed.
 Do not use it to edit your production assets without a backup or you might break them.

 ## Introduction